harbur/kubernetic/docs/features/resources/README.md

 # Storage

-These information apply for all the resources available in the application.
+This information applies for all the resources available in the application.